priyatamma/HumanInfluence_TippingPoints/README.md

   e.
 The modes were then input into R and state diagram was plotted.
 (See below for data in case you want to reproduce the plots)

-# II.
+# III.
 Data for plotting the state diagram
 The data for plotting the state diagram is included in the EXCEL sheet named ''.
 The column names are:
   Bin: corresponding to the 50 units CEP bin
   Mode: One or two modes determined from the histogram (see above)